HR Jetpack

 Christina Danforth

-Christina A. Danforth, SHRM-SCP & SPHR, launched HR Jetpack in 2016 to support the development and professional growth of her fellow HR colleagues.
+Christina A. Danforth, SHRM-SCP & SPHR, author of Becoming a Human Resources Professional, launched HR Jetpack in 2016 to support the development and professional growth of her fellow HR colleagues.
 She started her HR career in 2002.
 After obtaining a Master’s in Business Administration, Christina joined United Technologies Corporation (now Raytheon Technologies).
 She moved across the US with assignments in Labor Relations, Staffing and HR Management.
 Christina also served as an HR process leader in Performance Management, Change Management, and Diversity, Equity & Inclusion.

 During this time, she discovered a passion for supporting the development of her HR peers.
 Christina began teaching the SHRM Certification Exam Prep Course in-person and online.
 Several years ago, she set out on her own to support and educate HR Pros around the globe.
 HR Jetpack has now celebrated years as a top ranked SHRM Education Partner having been recognized as one of the top SHRM Learning System providers.
 With 100s of students earning their SHRM-CP or SHRM-SCP Certification and helping many others keep their hard-earned HR Certifications with its recertification credit program, HR Jetpack is dedicated to the career development of HR Professionals.
 Christina currently resides in Massachusetts, and continues to focus her time and energy on helping Human Resources Professionals succeed!